An Employee’s Perspective: Should You Be a Contractor or Full Time Employee?

 Working as a W2 contractor is a comparable setup to that of a full-time employee, except on a temporary, contract basis.
 When it comes to filing taxes, your employer will withhold income taxes on your behalf, along with withholding and paying Social Security and Medicare.
 Like a full-time employee, you’re also potentially eligible for some benefits such as healthcare coverage.
 However, because your employer or staffing firm is covering these tax and healthcare costs, you may earn a lower pay rate than other contractors.

 Despite the similarities between these two types of employment, there are a few important differences.
 For example, because W2 contractors move between organizations, they have more opportunities to learn new skillsets and develop their preexisting abilities.
 Since the length of each contract varies, they also have increased flexibility in their professional roles and personal lives.
 On the flip side, as a W2 contractor, you may have a more difficult time integrating into each new team since you’re working on a temporary basis.

-Becoming a Corp-to-Corp Contractor
+Dangers of Becoming 1099 Contractor or Corp-to-Corp Contractor

 In the past, 1099 contractor and corp-to-corp contractor classifications allowed professionals additional avenues to earn a living from their technical skills.
 People could gain greater autonomy and control of their work schedule and practices by assuming varying responsibilities and liabilities for their taxes, healthcare coverage, and other benefits.
 Yet recent legislative changes have undermined the viability of these two independent employment categories.

 California’s new assembly bill AB5 now require companies to prove three conditions without a doubt if they are going to classify any member of their workforce as an independent contractor:

 - The independent contractor is performing services without the control or direction of the company.